bbatsov/emacsredux/_posts/2025-03-18-you-have-no-idea-how-powerful-isearch-is.md

 * Type `M-s .` to search for the symbol at point. (useful in the context of programming languages)
 * Type `M-s M-.` to search for the thing (e.g. word or symbol) at point.

+One of the most useful parts of that is the fact that a *region* is a *thing*.
+So you can mark a region (e.g. with `expand-region` or `mark-*`) and `M-s M-.` to immediately search for other instances of that text.
+Powerful stuff!

 **Tip:** You don't really have to remember all those keybindings - just remember you can press `C-h b` to show them. (after you've started `isearch`)